MV Cotentin: Return to Brittany Ferries

-Amid rumours that the vessel would return to Brittany Ferries after the charter to Stena Line expired at the end of October 2020, the vessel emerged from dry dock in Gdansk in Brittany Ferries' new livery.
+Amid rumours that the vessel would return to Brittany Ferries after the charter to Stena Line expired at the end of October 2020, the vessel emerged from dry dock in Gdańsk in Brittany Ferries' new livery.
 The ship later departed for Le Havre, where the vessel had its original name of Cotentin restored, and was reflagged back to Cherbourg, France.

 Cotentin was confirmed to re-enter service from January 2021, between Poole and Cherbourg, providing extra capacity as part of the company's Brexit capacity agreement with the UK Government.
 The vessel would move to the Portsmouth to Le Havre service in April 2021, replacing the Etretat.
 The latter would be returned to Stena RoRo, having itself been replaced at Poole by fleetmate Barfleur.
 However, after delays in bringing Barfleur back into service, Cotentin will not leave the Cherbourg–Poole route.

 On 13 November 2021 Rosslare EuroPort reported the vessel had entered service on the Rosslare to Le Havre route.

-In December 2022, Brittany Ferries announced that from March 1st 2023, Cotentin will start taking passengers onboard, excluding foot passengers and cyclists, to finally allow passengers to use the Portsmouth to Le Havre route, which has been closed to passengers since 2020.
+In December 2022, Brittany Ferries announced that from March 1, 2023, Cotentin will start taking passengers onboard, excluding foot passengers and cyclists, to finally allow passengers to use the Portsmouth to Le Havre route, which has been closed to passengers since 2020.
 Cotentin will also take passengers on the Rosslare to Le Havre route, which was previously freight only.